Nausicaä of the Valley of the Wind (film): Other

 An art book for the film, The Art of Nausicaä of the Valley of the Wind: Watercolor Impressions (ジアート風の谷のナウシカ宮崎駿水彩画集, Jiato Kaze no Tani no Naushika Miyazaki Shun Suisai Gashū), was released in 1996.
 Written and illustrated by Hayao Miyazaki, it contains the original watercolor illustrations that were concept sketches used by the manga and the film.
 Tokuma Shoten first released the artbook on 31 July 1996.
 The artbook was licensed for a North American release by Viz Media, which released the book on 6 November 2007.
 It was also licensed in Australasia by Madman Entertainment and in France by Glénat.
 In 2001, the Nausicaä storyboards were re-released, bundled into a single, larger, volume as part 1 of the Studio Ghibli Story boards collection.

 A selection of layout designs for the film was also incorporated in the Studio Ghibli Layout Designs exhibition tour, which started in the Museum of Contemporary Art Tokyo (28 July 2008 to 28 September 2008) and subsequently travelled to different museums around Japan and Asia, concluding in the Fukuoka Asian Art Museum (12 October 2013 to 26 January 2014).
 The exhibition catalogues contain annotated reproductions of the displayed artwork.
 Tokuma Shoten released a film comic, in four volumes, one each week from 20 November 1990 to 20 December 1990.
 A two-volume children's version was released on 31 March 1998.

-Giant God Warrior Appears in Tokyo, a live-action short film that serves as a prequel spin-off, was released in 2012.
+Giant God Warrior Appears in Tokyo, a live-action short film that serves as an alternate retelling of the Seven Days of Fire, was released in 2012.
 A kabuki play adaptation, covering the events of the movie, was performed in December 2019.